-Property Name Default Description channel - type - The component type name, needs to be hbase table - The name of the table in Hbase to write to. columnFamily - The column family in Hbase to write to. batchSize 100 Number of events to be written per txn. serializer org.apache.flume.sink.hbase.SimpleHbaseEventSerializer Default increment column = "iCol", payload column = "pCol". serializer. - Properties to be passed to the serializer. kerberosPrincipal - Kerberos user principal for accessing secure HBase kerberosKeytab - Kerberos keytab for accessing secure HBase
+Property Name Default Description channel type - The component type name, needs to be hbase table - The name of the table in Hbase to write to. columnFamily - The column family in Hbase to write to. zookeeperQuorum - The quorum spec.
+This is the value for the property hbase.zookeeper.quorum in hbase-site.xml znodeParent /hbase The base path for the znode for the -ROOT- region.
+Value of zookeeper.znode.parent in hbase-site.xml batchSize 100 Number of events to be written per txn. coalesceIncrements false Should the sink coalesce multiple increments to a cell per batch.
+This might give better performance if there are multiple increments to a limited number of cells. serializer org.apache.flume.sink.hbase.SimpleHbaseEventSerializer Default increment column = "iCol", payload column = "pCol". serializer.
+Properties to be passed to the serializer. kerberosPrincipal - Kerberos user principal for accessing secure HBase kerberosKeytab - Kerberos keytab for accessing secure HBase